InfantLab/TRACX-Web/README.md

-# Truncated Recursive Autoassociative Chunk eXtractor
+# Truncated Recursive Autoassociative Chunk eXtractor (TRACX)

 TRACX is a new model of sequence learning.
 It is a connectionist autoassociator model which fits a wide range of phenomena from the infant statistical learning and adult implicit learning literature.
 TRACX outperforms PARSER (Perruchet & Vintner, 1998) and the simple recurrent network (SRN, Cleeremans & McClelland, 1991) in matching human sequence segmentation on existing data.
 This simulator is written entirely in Javascript and runs locally in your browser.
 A short summary of the algorithm can be found here and more details of the model can be found in: